Ask an Honors Student

 What is it like to live in Medeiros?

 Medeiros is a great place to live.
 Medeiros is great for both studying and socializing.
-You know and trust everyone with whom you live.
+You get to know and trust everyone with whom you live.
 The building itself is nice as well.
 The set-up is not like a typical floor, so it feels more like a co-ed residence hall.
 Everyone’s close to the bathrooms, and there are not too many people to a bathroom. –Rachel Banke, 2012

 Living in Medeiros is like living with a small family.
 The blocks are small enough that everyone gets to know each other very well.
 This also produces a much more respectful environment because everyone cares about the other people they live with. –Margaret Connolly, 2012